-Morse and neighbor With adjustable Ezra Stiles College tiered seating, a full-featured sound share several underground performance system, a sprung and activity spaces. floor, and theatrical But don't let their lighting, the Creslocation in the basement fool you: Theater showcases skylights flood these student-directed and studentrooms with light. performed shows.
+Morse and neighbor With adjustable Ezra Stiles College tiered seating, a full-featured sound share several underground performance system, a sprung and activity spaces. floor, and theatrical But don't let their lighting, the Creslocation in the cent Underground basement fool you: Theater showcases skylights flood these student-directed and studentrooms with light. performed shows.

-Aerobics Studio was designed for all types of dance, from ballroom to classical Indian cent Underground bharatanatyam.
+The Dance and Aerobics Studio was designed for all types of dance, from ballroom to classical Indian bharatanatyam.